 - Autorenewal is live!
 This wasn't quite the rollout that we were expecting, but we're implementing autorenewal!
 When your item comes up on the due date, the system will automatically renew it for you up to three times.
-If the item cannot be renewed, the system will send you an alert.

 - Virtual programs.
 In compliance with expert health recommendations, all Library programming will be offered virtually only through at least the end of November.
 We will be using Zoom for most of our synchronous programming.
 Unless stated otherwise, registration will be required for all programs.
 All users who register for a program will receive an email with the Zoom meeting information for the program.